DAY 1 ARRIVAL

 Transfer to airport (optional) for departure.
 B.

-- Accommodation in hotel category of your choice
+- Accommodation in the hotel category of your choice

 - Meals as mentioned only (B=Breakfast, L=Lunch, D=Dinner)